yurynix/cytoscape.js/md/core/init.md

 **`panningEnabled`** : Whether panning the graph is enabled, both by user events and programmatically.

+**`userPanningEnabled`** : Whether panning the graph is enabled by user events.

 **`userPanningEnabled`** : Whether user events (e.g. dragging the graph background) are allowed to pan the graph.
 Programmatic changes to pan are unaffected by this option.

+**`autolockNodes`** : Whether nodes should be locked by default (if `true`, overrides individual node state).

+**`autoungrabifyNodes`** : Whether nodes should be ungrabified (not grabbable by user) by default (if `true`, overrides individual node state).

 **`hideEdgesOnViewport`** : When set to `true`, the renderer does not render edges while the viewport is being manipulated.
+This makes panning, zooming, dragging, et cetera more responsive for large graphs.

-This makes panning and zooming more responsive for large graphs.
+**`hideLabelsOnViewport`** : When set to `true`, the renderer does not render labels while the viewport is being manipulated.
+This makes panning, zooming, dragging, et cetera more responsive for large graphs.

+**`textureOnViewport`** : When set to `true`, the renderer uses a texture (if supported) during panning and zooming instead of drawing the elements, making large graphs more responsive.

 **`renderer`** : A plain object containing options for the renderer to be used.
 The `options.renderer.name` field specifies which renderer is used.
 You need not specify anything for the `renderer` option, unless you want to specify one of the rendering options below: